 To avoid these technical difficulties, we would like to enforce only those layout constraints at parse time that do not interact with sharing.
 Such constraints must satisfy the following invariant: If a constraint rejects a parse tree, it must also reject all parse trees that the parser might represent through the same parse state.
-For constraints that satisfy this invariant, it cannot happen that we prematurely reject a parse state that should have been split instead: Each tree represented by such state would be rejected by the constraint.
-In particular, such constraints only use information that is encoded in the parse state itself, namely the input region and the nonterminal.
+For constraints that satisfy this invariant, it cannot happen that we prematurely reject a parse state that should have been split instead: All trees represented by that state would be rejected by the constraint.
+One class of layout constraints that adheres to this invariant is only using information that is encoded in the parse state itself, namely the input region and the nonterminal.
 This information is the same for all represented trees and we can use it at parse time to reject states without influencing splitting or joining.